ABOUT THIS POLICY

 For all these categories, it is in our legitimate interests to continually monitor and improve our services and your experience of our website and to ensure network security.
 We consider this use to be necessary for our legitimate interests and will not be prejudicial or detrimental to you.

-To ensure the safe operating of the venue through the collection of health and safety documents and the operating of CCTV.
+To ensure the safe operating of the venue through the collection of health and safety documents and the operating of CCTV or thermal imaging software.

 It is in the vital interests of the public and users of the venue to be able to carry out their activities in a safe working environment.